THOMASELOVE/rethink/README.md

 - Here is a [PDF of the slides from the 2018-10-10 discussion](https://github.com/THOMASELOVE/rethink/blob/master/Love_2018-10-10.pdf), although I expect to use about half of them in the actual conversation.
 - The recommended readings in advance of that discussion were:
     1. An editorial titled "[Do Not Over (P) Value Your Research Article](https://jamanetwork.com/journals/jamacardiology/fullarticle/2566166)" in JAMA Cardiology from 2016.
-    2. - [The ASA's Statement on p-Values: Context, Process, and Purpose](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108?scroll=top&needAccess=true#.Wqqvlej4-Uk).
+    2. [The ASA's Statement on p-Values: Context, Process, and Purpose](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108?scroll=top&needAccess=true#.Wqqvlej4-Uk).
 ASA = American Statistical Association.
 The full citation is Ronald L. Wasserstein & Nicole A. Lazar (2016) The ASA's Statement on p-Values: Context, Process, and Purpose, *The American Statistician*, 70:2, 129-133, DOI: 10.1080/00031305.2016.1154108
-    3. The Science magazine piece by Kelly Servick entitled "[It will be much harder to call new findings ‘significant’ if this team gets its way](http://www.sciencemag.org/news/2017/07/it-will-be-much-harder-call-new-findings-significant-if-team-gets-its-way)"
+    3. The *Science* magazine piece by Kelly Servick entitled "[It will be much harder to call new findings ‘significant’ if this team gets its way](http://www.sciencemag.org/news/2017/07/it-will-be-much-harder-call-new-findings-significant-if-team-gets-its-way)"

 # 2018-03-16 version of the Talk, at the Center for Health Care Research and Policy